What is a PEST analysis? How do I do a PEST analysis?

 - attitudes to wealth;

 - attitudes to age (children, the elderly, etc.);

 Added complications when looking at social and cultural factors are differences in national, ethnic and social groups.
 Not all groups have the same attitudes – and this influences how they view various products and services.

 Advances in technology can have a major impact on business success – with companies that fail to keep up often going out of business.
 Technological change impacts political and economic factors as well as socio-cultural attitudes.
 For example the way people spend their leisure has changed dramatically over the last 30 or so years.
-As well as advances in your own industry, think about the likely impact of new technologies – the Internet, nanotechnology, mobile phones, and the increasing advances in computing and computers.
-Look out for any technology that could make producing your product easier.
+As well as advances in your own industry, think about the likely impact of new technologies – the "Internet of Things", nanotechnology, 3D-printing, and the increasing advances in computing and computers (and especially artificial intelligence / AI developments).
+Look out for any technology that could make producing your product easier (e.g. 3D-printing).
 Also watch out for the technology that could make your product obsolete.

 As an example, think about the potential impact that video-conferencing could have on the business travel market.
 Why spend hours and much money travelling some distance for a meeting, when all participants can join in – face-to-face – through a video-conference that lacks only the physical presence of the attendees.